-The average number of total classified reads using these DBs range from 10,755 (SD: 20,651) using the minikraken DB to 21,402 (SD: 27,043) using the maxikraken DB (Table I.1).
+Significant differences were identified between the microbial profiles of the rat samples when different DB was used for classification.
+The average numbers of total classified reads using these kraken2 DBs range from 10,755 (SD: 20,651) using the minikraken DB to 21,402 (SD: 27,043) using the maxikraken DB (Table SI.1).
 The numbers of reads classified under the the four highest taxnomy level (Domain), Eukaryota, Bacteria, Viruses and Archaea taxa, by each databases are presented in Figure 1a-d.
 The statistical significance of the differences in comparisons of the classification results for each Domain taxon classified by the four DBs were validated using the paired Wilicoxon signed rank test.
-The adjusted p value for all comparisons between DBs are available in Table I.2.
-Most of these pairwise comparisons between the results of DBs were significant.
-For example, the differences in the number of reads classified under the Bacteria taxon were significantly different for all pairwise DB comparisons (Figure 1b).
-For Eukaryota taxon, only the number of reads classified by the standard and customized DBs were found not significantly different in comparion (Figure 1a).
+The padj value for all comparisons between DBs are available in Table SI.2.
+For Eukaryota taxon, all but the number of reads classified by the standard and customized DBs were found not significantly different in comparion (Figure 1a).
+In addition, the numbers of reads classified under the Bacteria taxon were found significantly different between the results of all DBs when compared pairwisely (Figure 1b).
 Classification results for Viruses are more similar across DBs compare to that of Eukaryota and Bacteria, but still with 4 out of 6 comparison different significantly.
 In the end, for Archaea classification, only the classification results of minikraken were found significanly different when compared with the results of other DBs, the classification results of other three DBs were not different significantly between each other.